abiczo/github-notifier/README.md

 TODO
 ----

-* Make the update interval and the number of notifications to be displayed configurable
 * Expire the user info and avatar caches after some time
 * Notify-osd has problems when the notification message contains an '&' character